lukmanaj/lukmanaj/README.md

 * 🌍  I live in Kaduna, Nigeria.
 * ✉️  You can contact me at [lukman.j.aliyu@gmail.com](mailto:lukman.j.aliyu@gmail.com)
-* 👥  I am a mentor at [Arewa Data Science Academy](https://arewadatascience.github.io/).
+* 👥  I am a mentor at [Arewa Data Science Academy](https://arewadatascience.github.io/)
-* 🌐  I am a member of the [HausaNLP](https://hausanlp.github.io/) community.
+* 🌐  I am a member of the [HausaNLP](https://hausanlp.github.io/) community
-* 🛠  I am a moderator at the DeepLearning.AI Forum.
+* 🛠  I am a moderator at the DeepLearning.AI Forum
-* 🎓  I also serve as a mentor for the [TensorFlow Developer Professional Certificate](https://www.coursera.org/professional-certificates/tensorflow-in-practice) at the DeepLearning.AI Forum.
+* 🎓  I also serve as a mentor for the [TensorFlow Developer Professional Certificate](https://www.coursera.org/professional-certificates/tensorflow-in-practice) at the DeepLearning.AI Forum
 * 🧠  I am currently enrolled in the following:
      * University of Illinois Urbana-Champaign's `Deep Learning for Healthcare Specialization` on `Coursera`, and
      * Data Engineer with SQL track on `DataCamp`